laravel/nova-docs/4.0/resources/README.md

 }
 ```

-Alternatively, you can determine if the current HTTP request is serving a Nova related request within the `Observer` itself:
+Alternatively, you can determine if the current HTTP request is serving a Nova related request within the `Observer` itself using Nova's `whenServing` method:

 ```php
 namespace App\Observers;